All Episodes

 Who else is going to want to bail out?

-Anyone that moves.
+Anybody that moves.

 Well, folks, who's going to bail out the federal government when our dollar isn't worth the continental?

-Who is going to bail out the treasury bill that nobody wants to buy when the Fed goes on a buying binge injecting money into the economy by buying up treasury bills and now treasury notes and bonds for crying out loud?
+Who is going to bail out the Treasury bill that nobody wants to buy when the Fed goes on a buying binge, injecting money into the economy by buying up Treasury bills, and now Treasury notes and bonds for crying out loud?

 This is the real danger that nobody's talking about.